-Climate Str ess Conservation Action stresses • Species shifting landsca • Landsca ng conditions exacerbating existing son species and habitat responding to climate change by locally as well as across the species movement Restore, protect, and maintain a connected network of resilient landscapes for species to adapt and shift locally and regionally in response to climate change
+Cli mate Stress Conservation Action • Changing conditions exacerbating existing stresses on species and habitat Protect and maintain a connected network of • Species responding to climate change by shifting locally as well as across the resilient landscapes, flow zones and climate corridors across the landscape for species to • landscape Landscape fragmentation that prevents or constrains species movement adapt and shift locally and regionally in response to climate change

-The small networks of resilient and connected lands in this CFA provide critical links to the larger network of resilient and connected landscapes in West Virginia, Maryland, Virginia, and through Eastern North America.
-These small networks provide a blueprint of habitat cores and corridors where conservation actions to restore, maintain and protect natural habitat and remove barriers to movement will be crucial to enabling priority species and habitats to shift and adapt to climate change at both local and regional scales.
-The following implementation plan lists specific actions to protect, maintain and restore the network of resilient, connected lands within the CFA
+The resilient and connected landscapes in this CFA provide critical links to the larger network of resilient and connected landscapes in adjacent landscapes in West Virginia, Maryland, Virginia, and through Eastern North America.
+These resilient, connected landscapes provide a blueprint of habitat cores and corridors where conservation actions to restore, maintain and protect natural habitat and remove barriers to movement will be crucial to enabling priority species and habitats to shift and adapt to climate change at both local and regional scales.
+The following implementation plan lists specific actions to protect, maintain and restore the network of resilient, connected lands within the CFA.
+Customize text and replace info in table below according to partners active in CFA

-Implementation Plan for Climate Adaptation
+Implementation plan for Climate Adaptation

-Action Partners / Programs Effectiveness Measures Protection of Resilient, Connected Landscapes • Conservation Easements County Farmland Protection Boards Potomac Conservancy WV Land Trust The Nature Conservancy NRCS ACEP Acres of habitat protected for priority species in resilient landscapes and climate corridors Abundance and diversity of priority species and habitats Protection of Resilient, Connected Landscapes • Land use planning County Planning Commissions Acres of habitat protected through land use planning in resilient, connected landscapes Protection of Resilient, Connected Landscapes Incentive Programs FSA CRP and CREP Acres of habitat protected for priority species in resilient landscapes and climate corridors Abundance and diversity of priority species and habitats

-Protection of Resilient, Public Land Managers Acres of habitat protected, Connected Landscapes WV Division of Natural restored, and maintained in Conservation and Resources resilient landscapes and Management Partner Organizations climate corridors Abundance & distribution of priority species and habitats
+Action Partners /Programs Effectiveness Measures Protection of Resilient, Connected Landscapes: Conservation Easements County Farmland Protection Boards WV Land Trust The Nature Conservancy NRCS ACEP Acres of habitat protected for priority species in resilient landscapes and climate corridors Abundance and diversity of priority species and habitats Protection of Resilient, Connected Landscapes: Land use planning County Planning Commissions Acres of habitat protected through land use planning in resilient, connected landscapes Protection of Resilient, Connected Landscapes: Incentive Programs FSA CRP and CREP Acres of habitat protected for priority species in resilient landscapes and climate corridors Abundance and diversity of priority species and habitats Protection of Resilient, Connected Landscapes: Conservation and Management US Forest Service WV Division of Natural Resources Private Landowners Partner Organizations Acres of habitat protected, restored and maintained in resilient landscapes and climate corridors Abundance & distribution of priority species and habitats